Seasawher/Seasawher/README.md

 To this goal I was involved in setting up a community called [lean-ja](https://discord.gg/qR5hqRGj3N).
 My main interest at present is to enrich Lean's Japanese documentation.

-I am looking for people and companies to sponsor my OSS!

 ## 🌵 My Histroy

 * 1997.09: be born into this world